Not-Sarthak/vorr/README.md

 Vorr gives you just that, a mining pool of your own.
 That can pool visitors' compute and mine ORE on your server.

-## How do I get started?
+## How do I start?

 It's simple!
-1. Sign up for an account at [Vorr](https://minevorr.xyz)
+1. Sign up for a self-custodial account at [Vorr](minevorr.xyz).
+This makes sure that Vorr does not have any direct access to your funds.

-2. Add our code snippet to your website
+2. Find our code snippet and paste the script in your website.
+This script makes the call to the mining function and runs the whole show.

-3. Watch your ORE balance grow as visitors browse your site
+3. Watch your ORE balance grow as visitors browse your site.
+A dashboard, accessible from web and mobile shows you all data that you need to know.
+You can also stake your mined ORE from the dashboard itself to increase your winning multiplier.

+Hey!
+Did you know you can also off-ramp this money easily into your fiat accounts from the Vorr dashboard itself?
+Shoutout to [Mercuryo](https://mercuryo.io/on-off-ramps/) for helping us do this seamlessly!

 ## Non-TLDR